ThoughtWorksInc/TWU101-TDDIntro/README.md

 2. Fix compile errors.
 3. Watch the test fail.
 4. Write now code that you expect to make the test pass.
 5. Watch the test pass.
-If any of your tests fail, you should you should repeat step #4.
+If any of your tests fail, you should repeat step #4.
 6. Commit your changes and go back to Step #1 for the next test case.

 | Given                     | When            | Then                                |